 Understanding and Assessing Life Safety in Buildings

-The first step in the process is becoming more familiar with different types of building construction, the laws and codes that govern them, and the way in which they are occupied.
+The first step in the process is becoming more familiar with different types of building construction, the laws and codes that govern them, and how they are occupied.

-In New York City, there are 19 different occupancy groups, not much different than the rest of the country, that have a propensity for large loss of life due to fire.
-The first thing that fire officials must come to believe and accept is that fire prevention is a partnership between the local firefighting companies and the owner of buildings.
+In New York City, 19 different occupancy groups, not much other than the rest of the country, have a propensity for significant loss of life due to fire.
+So the first thing that fire officials must believe and accept is that fire prevention is a partnership between the local firefighting companies and the owner of buildings.

-It is the building owners who are the most important partner in the partnership.
+The building owners are the essential partner in the partnership.
 They are the ones who know their buildings much better than anyone else.

-The building owners or their managing agents are present before the fire starts and they should have a vested interest in their own investment.
+The building owners or their managing agents are present before the fire starts and should have a vested interest in their investment.
 Firefighters ALWAYS arrive after the fact.

-This presentation clearly defines the importance of categorizing “occupancy groups”, how we derive at the differences, and how we allow people to occupy buildings and other structures. (note: structures are not necessarily buildings).
+This presentation clearly defines the importance of categorizing “occupancy groups,” how we derive the differences, and how we allow people to occupy buildings and other structures. (note: structures are not necessarily buildings).

-It would behoove your group to attend this presentation where “construction classification” and life safety systems are described and identified.
-There will be an opportunity to form individual groups, for the purpose of brainstorming their ideas and knowledge in regards to important factors that guide legitimate and effective life safety planning.
+It would behoove your group to attend this presentation, where “construction classification” and life safety systems are described and identified.
+In addition, there will be an opportunity to form individual groups to brainstorm their ideas and knowledge regarding important factors that guide legitimate and effective life safety planning.